/

 • Dwarfed by the Market Square, one of the most photographed

-• The dwarfs near the shopping center, often adorned with accessories
+• The dwarfs near the shopping centre, often adorned with accessories

 Hidden Gems Nearby